Your gift truly makes a difference! This holiday season, give hope and let others know they are not alone. Give now.

 Raising Autoimmune Awareness in Tribal Communities

 Untitled designAs we recognized Indigenous Peoples Day yesterday, it’s essential to shine a light on an urgent health concern disproportionately affecting Native communities: autoimmune diseases.
-Tribal communities, particularly in Oklahoma—home to the second-largest Native population in the U.S.—experience some of the highest rates of conditions like lupus, Sjögren’s disease, and scleroderma.
+Tribal communities, particularly in Oklahoma—home to the second-largest Native population in the U.S.—experience some of the highest rates of conditions like lupus, Sjögren’s, and scleroderma.
 This day, dedicated to honoring Native culture and heritage, also offers an opportunity to raise awareness about these silent but impactful diseases.
 Autoimmune conditions often go undiagnosed, especially in underserved communities, making education and advocacy vital to ensuring individuals receive the care and support they need.
 By raising awareness of autoimmunity during Native American Day, we are not only celebrating the strength of Native peoples but also empowering them with the tools to advocate for their health.

 Oklahoma, home to 39 federally recognized tribes, has the second largest population of Native Americans in the U.S. second only to Alaska.
-For the 30,000+ Native people in Northern Oklahoma, the incidence and prevalence of lupus and Sjögren’s disease is statistically higher.
+For the 30,000+ Native people in Northern Oklahoma, the incidence and prevalence of lupus and Sjögren’s is statistically higher.
 While regionally prevalent, scleroderma disproportionally affects the Choctaw Tribe for reasons not yet understood.
 For many individuals, understanding what autoimmune diseases are and their symptoms helps them advocate for themselves with their healthcare providers and, also raises overall awareness of autoimmunity.

 Autoimmune diseases occur when the body’s defense system cannot tell the difference between foreign cells and its own cells, causing the body to attack itself.
 Approximately 80% of autoimmune disease patients are women, however, men get them them as well.
 Recent research in antinuclear antibodies – an indicator of the presence of autoimmune disease – indicates that autoimmunity is on the rise among children and teens, with a 300% increase in just 30 years.